Nickel and Dimed: The Green Metal Gamble in New Caledonia

 While there are clear practical considerations as to whether New Caledonian nickel mines can be utilized as part of a future green economy, there are also conflicting claims over who possesses the authority to control the territory’s natural resource supply, given the territory’s unsettling colonial history.

-This extends beyond an ethical concern; it serves as a poignant illustration of enduring economic disparities between the indigenous Kanak people and the broader New Caledonian population, which includes white descendants of European colonizers.
+Accompanying concerns over indigenous sovereignty is the enduring reality of economic disparities between the indigenous Kanak people and the broader New Caledonian population, which includes white descendants of European colonizers.
 Merely three percent of Kanaks pursue higher education, in striking contrast to the 23 percent participation rate among the rest of the population.
-Moreover, the Kanak community contends with a staggering 38 percent unemployment rate, a sharp contrast to the 25 percent observed in the remaining population.
-Empowering the Kanak community with greater control over nickel production can be a viable avenue for addressing these disparities in educational and economic opportunities, offering a newfound source of prosperity for the Kanak people.
+Moreover, the Kanak community contends with a staggering 38 percent unemployment rate, a sharp difference from the 25 percent observed in the remaining population.
+Meeting the claims of the Kanak community then requires both greater control over nickel production and addressing the widespread disparities in educational and economic opportunities.

-This legacy of indigenous oppression has left nickel operations to be the source of frequent labor strikes and political protests.
+Legacies of indigenous oppression have left nickel operations to be the source of frequent labor strikes and political protests.
 In 2014, protestors damaged millions of dollars in vehicles, equipment, and buildings in response to a chemical spill at the Vale plant at Goro, which polluted a nearby river.
 Most recently, the “Solidarity meeting with the Kanak” people gathered in Paris to campaign for the release of five activists following a February clash with the police this year.
-Nickel operations get at an uncomfortable truth: while the material is renowned for its applications to electrical vehicles, the mining process is often politically fraught and environmentally damaging.
+Nickel operations get at an uncomfortable truth: while the material is renowned for its applications to electric vehicles, the mining process is often politically fraught and environmentally damaging.

 Extracting Lessons from the Congo

-Beyond considering the indigenous population, there are even further moral complications in promoting resource development.
-The phenomenon known as the “resource curse” refers to the pattern in which—instead of a government using newfound revenue from a non-taxable source to promote social welfare—democratic backsliding occurs because the government does not need to collect revenue from citizens who would otherwise hold it responsible.
+Promoting such intense and unequal economic development through nickel also poses political challenges, as it can reinforce democratic backsliding and instability.
+This phenomenon, termed the “resource curse,” refers to the pattern in which, instead of a government using newfound revenue from a non-taxable source to promote social welfare, democratic backsliding occurs because the government does not need to collect revenue from citizens who would otherwise hold it responsible.
 This breakdown in accountability contributes to higher levels of conflict and lower economic growth.
 Research increasingly suggests that institutional quality (e.g. rule of law and electoral competition) plays a large role in whether this curse will play out.
 And, when the institutional history of a government is colonization, as in New Caledonia, the resulting persistence of disrupted representation creates fertile ground for a repressive regime to take root.

 A Green Future?

-Annual nickel supplies need to grow from about 3.4 million tons currently to more than five million tons in 2030 to reach net-zero emissions.
+Annual nickel supplies must grow from approximately 3.4 million tons currently to more than five million tons in 2030 to reach net-zero emissions.
 New Caledonia could play a crucial role in meeting this need, particularly given the adverse effects of climate change the territory will likely experience, such as coastal erosion, fires, and intense human suffering.
 In doing so, however, it faces economic, governmental, and ethnic issues that make confronting this risk even more uncomfortable.

 And yet, there are still opportunities for ethical, sustainable development in the area.
 One pathway entails engaging with mining operators such as Koniambo Nickel SAS (KNS), not driven solely by commodification and industrial growth facilitated by tax exemptions, but rather by fostering solidarity-based subcontracting criteria and establishing a wealth fund for future generations.
 This approach aims to foster economic diversification by leveraging domestic authority and principles of intergenerational justice.